karomnii/Lezaczek/README.md

     - Enable Dart support for the following modules: Project 'frontend'
     - Click apply & ok
 7. Warning about pub get dependencies will pop up - click *get dependencies* (alternatively: open terminal and enter *dart pub get*).
 If there's still problem, try with *upgrade dependencies* (or *dart pub upgrade*)
-### How to run this project on Android Emulator?
+### How to run this project on Android Emulator?(After turning the backend on)
 In case you haven't created any emulators:
 1. Open **Tools** -> **Device Manager** and click **Add a new device...**
 2. Enter your configuration including device model, amount of RAM memory etc.
 3. Close the wizard
+Enable port forwarding for connection of the emulated device with the backend:
+1. In the emulator open chrome browser, type in the localhost:8080/api/v1/hello.
+Until you can see the greetings message it is not set up.
+2. Open Chrome or other chromium based browser on your computer.
+Type in the "//inspect/:devices#devices"
+3. Open the "Configure..." button on the site next to "discover network targets" which should be checked.
+4. Add "localhost:5554" and "localhost:5555" to the list and enable port forwarding at the bottom of the box.
-If your emulator is already set up:
+5. Try to refresh the page on the emulator, if you don't see the greetings message there is something wrong If your emulator is already set up:
 1. Run the device.
 It will be automatically selected as the device that can run 'main.dart' configuration
 2. Run 'main.dart' configuration.
 After a while, the application will start.
 **Important:** if you're experiencing troubles with starting virtual device, edit its configuration by switching **Emulated Performance** -> **Graphics** to *Software*.
 If it didn't make any difference, switch to *Hardware*
 ### How to run this project using Chrome or Edge browser?
+No avalible instructions for conncetion with backend yet
 1. Click *no device selected*
 2. Choose Chrome (web) or Edge (web) from the list
 3. Run 'main.dart' configuration.
 After a while, the application will start.